Keyboard shortcuts

 LAPIC Initialization

 Stage 5 uses the 8254 PIT (100 Hz) and 8259A PIC (IRQ0 → vector 32) for preemption on the BSP.
-Phase A must migrate from PIT to LAPIC timer before bringing APs online, since the PIT is a single shared device that cannot provide per-CPU timer interrupts.
-Phase A sets up the full LAPIC, which is needed for:
+AP startup must initialize enough local-APIC state for secondary CPUs to park in a kernel idle loop and for later IPIs.
+Migrating BSP preemption from PIT to LAPIC timer is still required before multi-CPU scheduling, since the PIT is a single shared device that cannot provide per-CPU timer interrupts.
+LAPIC work is needed for:

 • Per-CPU timer – replace PIT with LAPIC timer (required for SMP)